FAQ - Getting started

 Click on the URL takes the participants to the login page of the session.
 If the session is not yet open, the page will show a holding notice.
 When open, the login page asks for the participant's name and email address.

 This depends entirely on your purpose.
-As a rule of thumb, you can be much more inclusive and invite double or even three times the number of participants you would be comfortable with in a conventional meeting or workshop.
+As a rule of thumb, you can be much more inclusive and invite double or even triple the number of participants you would be comfortable with in a conventional meeting or workshop.
 Technical scalability of XLeap will hardly ever be the issue.

 That said, you should not waste anybody's time by inviting them to a session for which they are not needed.
 Also, do not expect participants to turn up simply because you run your session on XLeap.